anisham25/novadebate/site/instructors/dasha-smirnova.md

 picture:
   alt: Dasha Smirnova
   url: /static/images/pic-dasha-smirnova.jpg
-bio: Hi!
-I'm Dasha (she/her).
-I'm a rising junior at Bronx Science in NYC and serve as one of my team's Novice Directors.
-I like all types of debate, from traditional debate to framing and Ks.
-I've competed in both the national and local circuit in Public Forum, championed States, and reached out-rounds at Durham and Lakeland.
-In my free time, I like reading poetry, playing Stardew Valley, and scavenging Depop.
-I'm excited to meet everybody this summer!
+bio: Hi y'all!
+My name is Dasha and I'm a rising senior at Bronx Science in New York City.
+I've been debating for five years and I'm currently the novice director of PF at Bronx Science.
+I've reached outrounds at Yale, UK Season Opener, Blake, Lakeland, and Scarsdale.
+Notably, I've championed Durham and NYSFL States and qualified to Silver TOC.
+I taught at Nova last year and I'm excited to be back!
 name: Dasha Smirnova
 created-on: 2022-07-10T01:32:02.915Z
 updated-on: 2022-07-10T01:32:02.923Z